 Open a terminal and run the command

-Optionally include Java sources
+Optionally include Java docs and sources

-Install the openjdk-17-source
+Install the openjdk-21-doc

 package to support navigation of Java Object and Method source code, especially useful when using Java Interoperability from within Clojure code.